adjtomo/seisflows/docs/manual/manual.rst

 A list of available system interface classes follows.
 By hiding environment details behind a python interface layer, these classes provide a consistent command set across different computing environments.

+SERIAL - Tasks that are normally run in parallel, such as multiple wavefield simulations, are carried out one at a time.
+Useful for debugging, among other things.

+PARALLEL [under development]

 PBS_SM - For small inversions on PBS clusters.
 All resources are allocated at the beginning and all simulations are run at the same time, within a single job.
 Because of limitations of pbsdsh, individual wavefield simulations cannot span more than one core.

 PBS_LG - For large inversions on PBS clusters.
 The work of the inversion is divided between multiple jobs that are coordinated by a single long-running master job.
 Resources are allocated on a per simulation basis.